BrianBostick/DundTools/README.md

 If it doesn't work, I'm afraid I'm not going to be a whole lot of help.

+Executables will be found in `DundTools/bin` after compiling.

 Also keep in mind that this is *very* much a WIP - expect lots of bugs, errors, crashes, and general not-good times.
 I'm always happy to receive bug reports.

 <hr>